Technological, social, and political disruptions are all around us. Thriving in this new world requires agility, innovation, and collaboration.

 This article is based on a casual interview between Bansal and Birkinshaw.
 Want more?
 The entire conversation, uncut and unfiltered, is available below.

-.
+Julian Birkinshaw: The word disruption has been sort of hijacked in the business world by technological disruption and, in particular, this notion of disruptive innovation.
 In disruptive innovation, a technological innovation is initially less attractive to incumbent companies, but because it’s on this trajectory of rapid improvement, it sneaks up on incumbent companies.

 So, when you talk about disruption in the business world today, most people leap into this digital or technological disruption conversation: “Is our business going to be ‘Uber’d’?
 Are we going to be challenged by a company with a new business model, typically one built on a platform, typically one built on a new technology that we don’t fully understand?”